 Chinese is spoken by one-fifth of the world’s population and the UK is developing much closer relationships with China than ever in various areas including business, travel and tourism, and politics.

-At New Line Learning Academy, students will develop their Chinese language skills, as well as their cultural awareness.
-Students should be able to communicate at a basic level using these four skills and understand Chinese culture better in Key Stage 3.
+At New Line Learning Academy, pupils will develop their Chinese language skills, as well as their cultural awareness.
+Pupils should be able to communicate at a basic level using these four skills and understand Chinese culture better in Key Stage 3.
 Their language skills will be tested and rewarded through their GCSE exams.

 The Department has 2 language classrooms.

 Mrs A. Fowden - Head of Modern Foreign Languages

 Pupils have two Mandarin lessons every week.
 We cover the basic introduction to Pinyin, characters and culture.
 Pupils then start to explore different topics such as numbers, family members, self-introduction, occupation, daily routine, means of transportation, colours, clothing and parts of the body.
 Lessons are taught through games, role-play and other fun-filled activities.

 |Year 7||Year 8||Year 9|